Tree of Life Network (ToLNet)

 By the strength of our common endeavours we achieve more than we achieve alone, so as to create for each of us the means to realise our true potential and for all of us a community in which power, wealth and opportunity are in the hands of the many, not the few.
 Where the rights we enjoy reflect the duties we owe.
 And where we live together, freely, in a spirit of sharing, acceptance and honouring."

--- Adapted from the Manifesto of the Chaordic Commons
+– Adapted from the Manifesto of the Chaordic Commons

 Update

-I have come to the conclusion that in the light of recent events, and what seems to be transpiring in the world as a whole, now that the agenda of the elite is becoming more transparent, that it is become more imperative for us to network and build a web of communities that will co-operate and support one another in order to survive.
+I have come to the conclusion that in the light of recent events, and what seems to be transpiring in the world as a whole, now that the agenda of the elite is becoming more transparent, that it is crucial for us to network and build a web of communities that will co-operate and support one another in order to survive.
 It has always been a long range plan, but has become extremely urgent.
 If we do not create support structures that will enable us to live without being fully dependent on the AI matrix that is closing in on us, we will all become units of production of a system of control that cares little for the human in all of us.

 Abstract